What will I gain from participating in Tufts 1+4?

 Will there be an orientation?

 Yes.
 All Fellows will come to Tufts for an on-campus orientation before the beginning of their service year.
 The orientation will provide an opportunity for team building, growing a supportive network of Fellows that will be sustained through virtual connections.
 Fellows will be introduced to the core Tufts values of civic engagement, including cultural humility, respect for community assets, and strategies for successful collaboration.
 The orientation will also cover logistic issues such as personal safety and well-being and conduct expectations.

-Each placement site will also hold its own orientation as well; for international sites, this may include language classes (see site descriptions for more about language requirements) and an introduction to the cultural norms and heritage of that site.
+Each placement site will also hold its own orientation as well; for international sites, this will include language classes and an introduction to the cultural norms and heritage of that site.
 Tufts 1+4 City Year Fellows will attend City Year’s Basic Training Academy where they will prepare for the year ahead, and learn about City Year’s mission, culture and values.

 How does the Tufts 1+4 experience continue after the year of service?

-Fellows will conclude their service with an on-campus retreat, where they will reflect upon their experiences and prepare for the transition to the college experience.
+During the fall of their first semester as Tufts students, Fellows will participate in a weekend retreat where they will reflect upon their experiences and the transition to college.
 Regular meetings, workshops, academic opportunities, and other events will equip participants to build on their service year and become campus leaders.

 What academic credit is available?

 During their service, Bridge-Year Fellows will be enrolled in a Tufts University blended writing course designed to integrate their service with academics, and facilitate reflection upon their experiences.